farirpgs/fari-games/public/documents/fari-rpgs/charge-rpg.md

 >
 > On a `6`, the PC wins and gets what they wanted.
 On a `4 or 5`, both the PC and the NPC have an effect on the result.
 On a > `1-3`, the NPC wins and the outcome results in a consequence for the PC.

-## 2. GM Sets the Position
+## 2. GM Sets the Risk

-The GM needs to set the `position` of the roll, based on the risks involved from failure.
+The GM sets the `risk` of the action based on what has been established in the narrative.

-A situation is either in a `controlled`, `risky`, or `desperate` position.
+The risk is either, `low`, `moderate` or `high`.

-- In a `controlled` position, the risk is limited.
+- When the risk is `low`, things are under control.
 Even if things go wrong, there is a way out.
-- In a `risky` position, the situation is dangerous.
+- When the risk is `moderate`, the situation is dangerous.
 If you fail, there will be repercussions.
-- In a `desperate` position, the odds are against you.
+- When the risk is `high`, the odds are against you.
 Attempting to go against them might backfire heavily.

-By default, if you roll to overcome something, you are probably in a `risky` position.
+By default, an action roll has a `moderate` risk.
 You wouldn’t be rolling if there was no risk involved.

-The GM uses the narrative context to determine which position to pick.
+The GM uses the narrative context to determine which risk to pick.

-Another thing that might affect the position is the `action` being used.
-If a merchant you are trying to convince is in a bad mood, using `Sway` might be pretty `desperate`. `Bond` on the other hand could put you in a more `controlled` position.
+The action being used is another thing that might affect the `risk` of a roll — you are trying to convince a merchant who's in a bad mood, using `Sway` might be pretty `high risk`. `Bond` on the other hand could put you in a more `low risk` position, considering the situation.

-The position helps determine what failure looks like.
+The risk helps determine what failure looks like.

 ## 3. GM Sets the Effect Rating

-The position isn't the only thing that helps resolve the end result of a roll.
-Even in a desperate position, succeeding on a roll might still have a great `effect` on the narrative.
+The risk isn't the only thing that helps resolve the end result of a roll.
+Even in a `high risk` situation, succeeding on a roll might still have a great `effect` on the narrative.

 In Charge, there are 3 possible effect ratings: `great`, `standard`, and `limited`.
 In most common scenarios, if you are rolling to overcome something, you are probably looking at generating a `standard` effect.
 The GM is responsible for telling you this information.

 If a heavy door is blocking your way, you could use `Finesse` to pick the lock.
-This might generate a `standard effect`, since it will take some time to do, but it's a more `controlled position`.
+This might generate a `standard effect`, since it will take some time to do, but the roll would be `low risk`.
 You could also try to use `Tinker` and wreck the door open with an explosive.
-This may create a `great effect`, but might be a pretty `desperate` position, since it could create a lot of unwanted attention.
+This may create a `great effect`, but might be a `high risk` situation as it could create a lot of unwanted attention.

 The effect rating helps determine what success looks like.